diyscif/diyscif/scif-thesis.md

 officer.
 If this is not possible they should be securely shipped using approved transit security technical safeguards capable of detecting and displaying tampering or compromise.
-For government actors it may be interesting to require the transporation by military or flag carrying vessels. [@ics-705-ts, p.
+For government actors it may be interesting to require the transportation by military or flag carrying vessels. [@ics-705-ts, p.
 30]

 A secure storage area is a true floor to true ceiling, slab-to-slab construction of some substantial material, and a solid wood-core or steel-clad door equipped